meuzishun/json-server/README.md

     {
       "id": "p1",
       "title": "Getting Started with JavaScript",
-      "body": "JavaScript is a versatile language used on the web...", "userId": "u1",
+      "body": "JavaScript is a versatile language used on the web for both client-side and server-side development.
+It's known for its flexibility, dynamic typing, and integration with HTML and CSS.
+Beginners can start learning basic syntax, data types, and how to manipulate the DOM.", "userId": "u1",
       "tags": ["t1", "t2"]
     },
     {
       "id": "p2",
       "title": "Understanding React Hooks",
-      "body": "Hooks let you use state and lifecycle methods in functional components...", "userId": "u2",
+      "body": "Hooks let you use state and lifecycle methods in functional components, making React code cleaner and easier to maintain.
+The most commonly used hooks are useState and useEffect.
+They allow you to manage side effects and component state without writing class components.", "userId": "u2",
       "tags": ["t2", "t3"]
     },
     {
       "id": "p3",
       "title": "Tips for Writing Clean Code",
-      "body": "Readable code is maintainable code...",
-      "userId": "u1",
+      "body": "Readable code is maintainable code, and it's a crucial part of professional development.
+Use meaningful names, keep functions short, and avoid deeply nested logic.
+Consistent formatting and comments where necessary can make your code easier for others (and future you) to understand.", "userId": "u1",
       "tags": ["t4"]
     }